John McBain (character): Storylines

 John began a relationship with Marty after his divorce from Blair.
 Marty is grateful when John saves Cole, Hope and Starr from drug dealers.
-John and Marty make love and begin a relationship.
+John and Marty have sex and begin a relationship.
 In the fall of 2009 John reconnects with Natalie as he investigates Jessica's stalking and Jared Banks' (John Brotherton) beating.
 John is immediately suspicious of Jared and admits to Marty he does not like Jared simply because he is Natalie's husband.
 When Jared accusing him of still being in love with Natalie, John answers yes, and admits he will always care for her.
 Marty senses the effect John and Natalie have on each other, but John tells her, he and Natalie were a long time ago.
 The investigation reveals Mitch Laurence (Roscoe Born) is behind the stalking and Jared was blackmailed into helping, in order to protect his father Charlie Banks.
 When Jared is killed by Mitch, Natalie is devastated.
 John supports Natalie through her grief.
 When she stabs Mitch with a letter opener, John transfers the blood off the letter opener Natalie used unto his own letter opener leaving his fingerprints.
 John then hides the letter opener covered in Mitch's blood and his fingerprints in his drawer, and tells investigators Mitch stabbed himself.

 When Mitch is interviewed, he tells Brody that John stabbed him.
 When Dorian, under the instruction of Mitch, brings forth John's hidden letter opener, John is charged with the crime.
 Natalie tries to confess, John continues to state he stabbed Mitch, and tells Bo that Natalie is trying to protect him.
 Marty questions John as to why he would risk everything for Natalie, and why he didn't consult her, his girlfriend, before framing himself.
 When John is arrested, Natalie tells her family John is covering for her and confesses to Bo.
 However, Marty arranges for Marty, Jessica, and Cole to come forward and admit to stabbing Mitch, the LPD having these new suspects coming forward forces John's release.
 Mitch gets Dorian to hire Mayor Lowell.
 He officially charges and arrests John for the attempted murder of Mitch.
 In February, Natalie and Brody break John out of jail so they can rescue Jessica who has been kidnapped by Mitch.
 As Natalie is driving, the car steers off the road as Natalie tries to avoid colliding with another car.
 Natalie is trapped and John gets her out before the car explodes.
 John finds a deserted cabin, where he takes Natalie.
 Natalie, suffering from a head injury, believes John to be Jared.
 John kisses the hallucinating Natalie and admits he loves with her.
 When Natalie realises her hallucinations are not real, John and Natalie admit they still have feelings for each other and kiss again as Marty enters the room.
 Although John tells Marty he wants to make it work with her, it is clear John has feelings for Natalie.